 Traditional In-Ground Burial

 First, we’ll discuss what’s involved in a traditional in-ground burial.
-You will have a casket that displays and contains the deceased (Read about what goes into choosing one here).
+You will have a casket that displays and contains the deceased (Explore our range).
 You will also have a gravesite, a memorial tribute, and a vault, which is a concrete enclosure that forms the protective lining of the casket.
 A traditional burial allows the deceased to be memorialised, often next to loved ones.
 This often makes it easier to visit the deceased to lay flowers, remember them and mourn them.

 Natural burials are a return to older, simpler ways that are making a comeback.
 This type of burial doesn’t include embalming or concrete vaults that line the graves.
 Instead, the bodies are wrapped in a shroud or placed in a biodegradable casket so that they can decompose naturally.
 It’s a romantic idea that allows the body to rejoin the cycle of life by going back to the earth.